 Raja Bahadur Venkata Rama Reddy Women’s College, Narayanguda, Hyderabad was established in 1954 by the Hyderabad Mahila Vidya Sangam,(HMVS), a non-profit education society with a vision to provide education to women especially to those coming from the rural areas.
 It is the second oldest college for women in Hyderabad city to be conferred with autonomous status by UGC.
 Autonomous status was conferred on the college in 1989.
 The College is re-accredited with Grade- B++ by NAAC and is recognized as College with Potential for Excellence (CPE) by UGC.
-60% of the seats at the Undergraduate level are reserved for students from rural areas.
 It is centrally located in the city on a campus comprising 3.5 acres land with six buildings.
-The college offers 18 programmes: 14 at Undergraduate level and 4 at Postgraduate level.
+The college offers 22 programmes: 17 at Undergraduate level and 5 at Postgraduate level.

 It was one among the first batch of five colleges, which were conferred autonomous status, in Osmania University jurisdictional area.
 The college is a grant-in-aid institution/partially aided, affiliated to Osmania University.
 It is the first women’s college to introduce M.B.A.
 Programme under Osmania University jurisdiction.
 It is a partially aided college with a Campus Hostel.